leader4/python-doc-translation/branches/Doc/tutorial/stdlib.rst

    >>> from urllib.request import urlopen
    >>> for line in urlopen('http://tycho.usno.navy.mil/cgi-bin/timer.pl'):
-   ...     line = line.decode('utf-8')  # 将二进制文件解码成普通字符
+   ...     line = line.decode('utf-8')  # Decoding the binary data to text.
-   ...     if 'EST' in line or 'EDT' in line:  # 查找西方国家的时间 ...         print(line)
+   ...     if 'EST' in line or 'EDT' in line:  # look for Eastern Time ...         print(line)

    <BR>Nov.
 25, 09:43:32 PM EST